suprsend/suprsend-py-sdk/README.md

 * `time_to_live` - What's your buffer-window for sending notification.
   - applicable when `smart`=True, otherwise ignored
   - Default value: `1h` (1 hour)
-  - notification on each channel will be sent with time-interval of [`time_to_live / (number_of_channels - 1))`] apart.
+  - notification on each channel will be sent with time-interval of [`time_to_live / (number_of_valid_channels - 1))`] apart.
-  - channels are tried in low-to-high notification-cost order based on `Notification Cost` mentioned in Vendor Config.
+  - Currently, channels are tried in low-to-high notification-cost order based on `Notification Cost` mentioned in Vendor Config.
-    If cost is not mentioned, it is considered zero for order-calculation purpose.
+    If cost is not mentioned, it is considered `0` for order-calculation purpose.
   - Process will continue until all channels are exhausted or `success` metric is achieved, whichever occurs first.

 * `mandatory_channels` - Channels on which notification has to be sent immediately (irrespective of notification-cost).